Bumper (car): Truck vs. car

-Underride collisions, in which a smaller vehicle such as a passenger sedan slides under a larger vehicle such as a tractor-trailer often result in severe injuries or fatalities.
+Underride collisions, in which a smaller vehicle, such as a passenger sedan, slides under a larger vehicle, such as a tractor-trailer, often result in severe injuries or fatalities.
 The platform bed of a typical tractor-trailer is at the head height of seated adults in a typical passenger car and thus can cause severe head trauma in even a moderate-speed collision.
 Around 500 people are killed this way in the United States annually.

 Following the June 1967 death of actress Jayne Mansfield in an auto/truck accident, the U.S. National Highway Traffic Safety Administration recommended requiring a rear underride guard, also known as a "Mansfield bar", an "ICC bar", or a "DOT (Department of Transportation) bumper".
 These may not be more than 22 in from the road.
 The U.S. trucking industry has been slow to upgrade this safety feature, and there are no requirements to repair ICC bars damaged in service.
 However, in 1996 NHTSA upgraded the requirements for the rear underride prevention structure on truck trailers, and Transport Canada went further with an even more stringent requirement for energy-absorbing rear underride guards.
 In July 2015, NHTSA issued a proposal to upgrade the U.S. performance requirements for underride guards.

 Many European nations have also required side underride guards to mitigate lethal collisions where the car impacts the truck from the side.
-A variety of different types of side underride guards of this nature are in use in Japan, the US, and Canada.
+A variety of different types of side underride guards of this nature are in use in Japan, the United States, and Canada.
 However, they are not required in the United States.

 UN Regulation 58 sets forth requirements for rear underrun protective devices (RUPDs) and their installation, among which is that trucks and trailers of various types must have such devices with height above the ground not more than 45 cm, 50 cm, or 55 cm.

 SUV vs. car

 Mismatches between SUV bumper heights and passenger car side impact beams have allowed serious injuries at relatively low speeds.
 In the United States, NHTSA is studying how to address this issue as of 2014.

-Beyond lethal interactions, repair costs of passenger car/SUV collisions can also be significant due to the height mismatch.
+Beyond lethal interactions, the repair costs following passenger car/SUV collisions can also be high due to the height mismatch.
 This mismatch can result in vehicles being so severely damaged that they are inoperable after low-speed collisions.

 Regulation

 In most jurisdictions, bumpers are legally required on all vehicles.
-Regulations for automobile bumpers have been implemented for two reasons – to allow the car to sustain a low-speed impact without damage to the vehicle's safety systems, and to protect pedestrians from injury.
+Regulations for automobile bumpers have been implemented for two reasons: to allow the car to sustain low-speed impacts without damaging its safety systems, and to protect pedestrians from injury.
 These requirements conflict: bumpers that withstand impact well and minimize repair costs tend to injure pedestrians more, while pedestrian-friendly bumpers tend to have higher repair costs.

 Although a vehicle's bumper systems are designed to absorb the energy of low-speed collisions and help protect the car's safety and other expensive nearby components, most bumpers are designed to meet only the minimum regulatory standards.